Skip to main content

 • DropFromLedge is a BaseLedgeMovement component that listens to player input.

-• DropFromLedge checks if there is any potential ledge bellow the player capsule.
+• DropFromLedge checks if there is any potential ledge below the player capsule.

-• If there are any potential ledges, then the potential initial hit point and a potential hit normal is calculated
+• If a potential ledge exists, its initial hit point and hit normal are calculated

 • LedgeAgent.DisableLedgeGrabAndDrop is called.

-• if potential ledge data is provied, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge.
+• if potential ledge data is provided, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge.

 • if not, after a short delay ledge info is flushed and the character is back in the normal state where it can detect new ledges.

-If you want to customize this behaviour, we recommend starting with the LedgeAgent.DisableLedgeGrabAndDrop.
+If you want to customize this behavior, we recommend starting with the LedgeAgent.DisableLedgeGrabAndDrop.

 Jump Away (Braced Only)